 If you find yourself pregnant during warmer months, there is probably a backyard barbecue (or three!) on the calendar.
 But before you fire up that grill or fill up your plate, remember that some of your favorite dishes may be risky for moms-to-be.
 “Certain foods can harbor bacteria that are particularly dangerous during pregnancy,” explains Mary Lynn, D.O., an assistant professor of obstetrics and gynecology at Loyola University Medical Center in Maywood, Illinois.

-Between tying up loose ends at work before maternity leave, running from your OB-GYN’s office to Lamaze class, and diving into full-on nesting mode, getting a healthy dose of fruits and vegetables can feel more stressful than the thought of having your least favorite in-law in the delivery room.
+Between taking care of a newborn, prepping for your return to work after maternity leave, and still decorating the nursery, getting a healthy dose of fruits and vegetables can feel more stressful than the thought of having your least favorite in-law move in next door.

 Related: 5 Steps to a Worry-Free Pregnancy